smuellerDD/leancrypto/README.md

 ## Secure Execution

-By enabling the compile-time option `secure_execution`, security features provided by the underlying OS are enabled.
+By enabling the compile-time option `secure_execution`, security features provided by the underlying OS for the process leancrypto executes in are enabled.
 As these options are partially very costly, the option is disabled by default.
 Currently supported options:

 * Linux: enabling of the following